HigherOrderCO/HVM/README.md

 ![](bench/_results_/LambdaArithmetic.png)

-This example takes advantage of beta-optimality to implement multiplication using lambda-encoded bit-strings.
+This example takes advantage of beta-optimality to implement multiplication using lambda-encoded bitstrings.
 Once again, HVM halts instantly, while GHC struggles to deal with all these lambdas.
 Lambda encodings have wide practical applications.
 For example, Haskell's Lists are optimized by converting them to lambdas (foldr/build), its Free Monads library has a faster version based on